Sweet flag

 Traditional Applications

-• Utilized for rheumatoid arthritis symptoms and joint discomfort
+• Used for joint discomfort and rheumatoid arthritis symptoms

 • Known to induce sweating for natural detoxification